-Mennonite investigator jailed after refusing to testify
+Mennonite investigator who won't testify goes back to jail

 Prosecutors apparently subpoenaed Lindecrantz to testify to back up their case that he did have good representation.
 They previously questioned Ray's original lawyers as part of the appeal proceedings.

-Newman said Lindecrantz worked for those lawyers and noted that prosecutors already also have access to Lindecrantz's report and other documents on her work.
+Newman said Lindecrantz worked for those lawyers and noted that prosecutors already have access to Lindecrantz's report and other documents on her work.

 The lawyer said Lindecrantz would testify if not for the possibility that her testimony could be used to put Ray to death.
 She said Lindecrantz compared her predicament to being asked to shoot a gun at Ray, not knowing if it was loaded.